-Additionally, many organizations are experts within their scope of interest, service, or mission – but lack necessary expertise in financial controls.
+Additionally, many organizations are experts within their scope of interest, service, or mission – but lack the necessary expertise in financial controls.

-Internal controls not only deter theft, they protect both the integrity of the organization as well as the investment the grantor has made in the organization.
+Internal controls not only deter theft, but they also protect both the integrity of the organization as well as the investment the grantor has made in the organization.